Deep Residual Learning for Channel Estimation in Intelligent Reflecting Surface-Assisted Multi-User Communications: Introduction

-In contrast to the traditional model driven approaches, data driven deep learning (DL) techniques \cite{hinton2006reducing, lecun2015deep, wang2017deep} have proved their effectiveness in IRS-assisted communication systems, such as the DL-based passive beamforming design \cite{taha2019enabling, taha2019deep}, the deep reinforcement learning (DRL)-based phase shift optimization \cite{feng2020deep}, and the DRL-based secure wireless communications for IRS-MC systems \cite{yang2020deep}.
-Although these DL-based methods are promising, they still require the availability of perfect CSI for implementation and the DL techniques have not been exploited for channel estimation in IRS-assisted systems, yet.
+{Recently, in contrast to the traditional model-driven approaches, data-driven deep learning (DL) techniques \cite{hinton2006reducing, lecun2015deep, wang2017deep} have proved their effectiveness in IRS-assisted communication systems, such as the DL-based passive beamforming design \cite{taha2019enabling, taha2019deep, huang2019indoor, alexandropoulos2020phase}, the deep reinforcement learning (DRL)-based phase shift optimization \cite{feng2020deep}, and the DRL-based secure wireless communications for IRS-MUC systems \cite{yang2020deep}.} Although these DL-based methods are promising, they still require the availability of perfect CSI for implementation in IRS-assisted systems.
 Note that the channel estimation problem is essentially a denoising problem.
 In particular, the DL technique, especially the deep residual learning (DReL) which adopts a deep residual network (DRN) to improve the network performance and accelerate the network training speed, has been recognized by its powerful capability in denoising in various research areas \cite{he2016deep, zhang2017beyond, he2018deep}.
-Motivated by these facts, in this paper, we focus on IRS-assisted multi-user communication (IRS-MC) systems and adopt a DReL approach to intelligently exploit the channel features to further improve the channel estimation accuracy.
-To the best of our knowledge, this work is the first study adopting DL to address the challenging channel estimation problem in IRS-assisted communication systems.
-The main contributions of this work are listed as follows: \begin{enumerate}[(1)] \item In contrast to the existing channel estimation methods \cite{mishra2019channel, jensen2020optimal, zheng2020intelligent, you2019intelligent, chen2019channel, he2019cascaded, 9120452, wang2020channel}, we model the channel estimation problem in IRS-MC systems as a denoising problem and develop a DReL-based channel estimation framework which adopts a DRN to implicitly learn the residual noise for recovering the channel coefficients from the noisy pilot-based observations.
-Specifically, according to the MMSE criterion, a DRN-based MMSE (DRN-MMSE) estimator is derived in terms of Bayesian philosophy which enables the design of an efficient estimator.
+Motivated by these facts, in this paper, we focus on IRS-assisted multi-user communication (IRS-MUC) systems and adopt a DReL approach to intelligently exploit the channel features to further improve the channel estimation accuracy. {Note that different from the existing work in \cite{taha2019enabling} where the IRS requires the installation of additional active channel sensors, our work focuses on a general IRS without deploying any active sensors to address the challenging channel estimation problem in IRS-assisted communication systems.
+Besides, in contrast to the MMSE channel estimation \cite{neumann2018learning, chen2016adaptive, mirzaei2020mmse}, our proposed method adopts the LS-based channel estimation value as the initial coarse estimated value, models the channel estimation as a denoising problem, and exploits the neural network to design a denoiser.
+Thus, our proposed method is model-free and does not require any prior statistical information.
+The main contributions of this work are listed as follows{\footnotemark}:} \begin{enumerate}[(1)] \item[(1)] {In contrast to existing channel estimation methods, e.g., \cite{mishra2019channel, jensen2020optimal, de2020parafac, zheng2020intelligent, you2020intelligent, chen2019channel, he2019cascaded, 9120452, wang2020channel, neumann2018learning, chen2016adaptive, mirzaei2020mmse}, we model the channel estimation problem in IRS-MUC systems as a denoising problem and develop a DReL-based channel estimation framework which adopts a DRN to implicitly learn the residual noise for recovering the channel coefficients from the noisy pilot-based observations.} Specifically, according to the MMSE criterion, a DRN-based MMSE (DRN-MMSE) estimator is derived in terms of Bayesian philosophy which enables the design of an efficient estimator.